 - Denying your application entirely

-During your Medigap Open Enrollment Period
+Other Medigap Open Enrollment Opportunities

 Some insurance carriers allow you to apply for Medigap insurance up to six months before your Part B becomes effective.
 The company will treat your application as if you were already in your Medicare Supplement Open Enrollment Period and will not ask questions about your health conditions.
 However, you will not receive any benefits from your Medigap policy until you turn 65 and your Part B becomes effective.